The Growing Child: Newborn

-In the first month of life, babies usually catch up and surpass their birthweight,
+In the first month of life, babies often catch up and exceed their birth weight.
+Then

-then steadily continue to gain weight.
-A weight loss up to about 10% of birthweight
+they steadily continue to gain weight.
+A weight loss up to about 10% of birth weight

-is normal in the first t2 to 3 days after birth.
-However, the baby should have gained
+is normal in the first 2 to 3 days after birth.
+But the baby should have gained this

-grow at a different rate, the following indicates the average for boys and girls up
+a different rate.
+Here is the average for boys and girls up to 1 month old: